Bulgarian Workers' Party: History

 A government was formed, headed by Kimon Georgiev, in which the BRP (presenting itself under that name for the first time), the BZNS Pladne and the PK "Zveno" participated with an equal number of ministers.
 Local power in the country was taken over by committees of the OF, dominated by communists and left-wing farmers.
 On October 6, 1944, the government approved the Regulation-law on the trial by people's court of those responsible for Bulgaria's involvement in the war.
 On December 20, 1944, the Regulation-law on the labor and educational dormitories for politically dangerous persons was adopted.
 BRP activists, mostly former partisans, were widely appointed to the influential post of assistant commander during Bulgaria's participation in World War II against Nazi Germany.
 After the conclusion of the People's Court trials in April 1945, numerous forced labor camps were established throughout the country and a large number of political opponents were killed.
 In 1945, the government organized parliamentary elections.
 In the opinion of the opposition and the Western Allies, they were heavily manipulated and they boycotted them.
-Under pressure from the USA and Great Britain through their representatives in the Allied Control Commission, the OF agreed to include opposition leaders in the government, but negotiations with them failed.
+Under pressure from the United States and Great Britain through their representatives in the Allied Control Commission, the OF agreed to include opposition leaders in the government, but negotiations with them failed.
 In March 1946, a new OF government was formed, headed by Kimon Georgiev.
 During this election campaign, women and military personnel received voting rights for the first time.
 14 women were elected to parliament for the first time.
 In 1945, an expanded plenum of the Bulgarian Communist Party was held, where the party seniority and social status of 94 out of a total of 120 members of the Bulgarian Communist Party's Regional Committees were established.
 By social status, 38 of the members are workers (including industrial and artisan workers), 50 are intelligentsia (50 are students, etc., 13 are teachers, 2 are engineers, 3 are accountants, 3 are lawyers, 1 doctor and 1 technician), 3 are small owners (farmers), 3 are artisans.
 By party seniority, people with 11 to 15 years predominate – 38 people, followed by those with 6 to 10 years – 21 people and 21 – 25 years – 16 people.
 6 people have 16 to 20 years of experience, 10 people have 1 to 5 years of experience and 3 people have the most party experience of 26 to 30 years.
 In 1946, the BRP, together with the other parties of the OF, initiated and held a referendum on the state structure of Bulgaria – whether it should be a republic or a monarchy.
 All parties in the country supported the republican structure and the results of the referendum were 92.7% in favor of the republic.
 The illegal organizations IMRO, “Tsar Krum”, “Khan Kubrat”, Union of the Bulgarian National Legions and others were persecuted and gradually defeated.
 Soon after, elections for a Grand National Assembly were held, won by a large majority by the OF.
 A government dominated by the BRP was formed with Prime Minister Georgi Dimitrov.
 The GNA repealed the Tarnovo Constitution and adopted a new, republican constitution, which became known as the Dimitrov Constitution.
 In 1947, with the help of the Soviet government, the BRP moved to establish totalitarian control over state power (full political control, political dictatorship): on the basis of the "Regulation-Law for the Protection of People's Power", the persecution of the political opposition began.
 Its leaders were thrown into prisons and camps, and the parties themselves were closed.
 Prominent opposition politicians Nikola Petkov, Tsveti Ivanov, Krastyo Pastuhov, Trifon Kunev were repressed in various ways.
 The Fatherland Front parties BRSDP (sh.s.) and NS "Zveno" merge into the Communist Party or Fatherland Front and recognize its program.
 The only legal parties in the country remain the BRP and its coalition partner BZNS.
 The farmers, under the leadership of Georgi Traykov, abandon the class theory of Alexander Stamboliyski, accept the program of the BRP and recognize its leading role.